This tutorial explains how to perform Data Visualization, K-means Cluster Analysis, and Association Rule Mining using WEKA Explorer:

 #7) The Jitter is used to add randomness to the plot.
 Sometimes the points overlap.
 With jitter, the darker spots represent multiple instances.

 #8) To get a clearer view of the dataset and remove outliers, the user can select an instance from the dropdown.
-Click on “select instance” dropdown.
+Click on the “select instance” dropdown.
 Choose “Rectangle”.
 With this, the user will be able to select points in the plot by plotting a rectangle.

 #9) Click on “Submit”.
 Only the selected dataset points will be displayed and the other points will be excluded from the graph.

 Data visualization using WEKA is simplified with the help of the box plot.
 The user can view any level of granularity.
 The attributes are plotted on X-axis and y-axis while the instances are plotted against the X and Y-axis.
-Some points represent multiple instances which are represented by points with dark color.
+Some points represent multiple instances which are represented by points with dark colors.

 WEKA is an efficient data mining tool to perform many data mining tasks as well as experiment with new methods over datasets.
-WEKA has been developed by the Department of Computer Science, the University of Waikato in New Zealand.
+WEKA has been developed by the Department of Computer Science, at the University of Waikato in New Zealand.

 Data Visualization in WEKA can be performed on all datasets in the WEKA directory.
 The raw dataset can be viewed as well as other resultant datasets of other algorithms such as classification, clustering, and association can be visualized using WEKA.